amosmachora/daraja-kit/README.md

 - **MPESA_BUSINESS_SHORT_CODE**: Your M-Pesa business short code.
 For Sandbox use the code **174379**

+- **MPESA_TILL_OR_PAYBILL_NO**: Your M-Pesa till or paybill number.
+For Sandbox use 174379.
+Sometimes you can use your shortcode in prod but if you run into errors find the correct one in your portal.

 - **MPESA_TRANSACTION_TYPE**: Set the transaction type, either "CustomerPayBillOnline" or "CustomerBuyGoodsOnline."

 - **MPESA_API_PASS_KEY**: Your M-Pesa API pass key.
 For sandbox use **bfb279f9aa9bdbcf158e97dd71a467cd2e0c893059b10f78e6b72ada1ed2c919**